HollyJM81/cruise-ships/README.md

 like keeping track of passengers coming aboard and disembarking.

-Visit the [next iteration](https://github.com/HollyJM81/cruise-ships-gui) to see the next iteration which renders the ports and ships in the browser :eyes:
+Visit the [next iteration](https://github.com/HollyJM81/cruise-ships-gui) to see this with a GUI, which renders the ports and ships in the browser :eyes:

 # Methods and working practices used: